Calculate gravity and forced circulating hot water heating systems.

-In a hot water gravity heating system, the circulation of water is a result of the difference in density between the hot water in the supply line and the cold water in the return line.
+In a hot water gravity heating system the circulation of water is a result of the density difference between hot water in the supply lines and cold water in the return lines.

 The hot water tends to flow upwards and cold water tends to flow downwards.
 The elevation of the supply and return lines are therefore important for proper functionality.

-The low differential pressure in the system demands increased pipes and valves dimensions.
-The gravity system will also have a relative low heating capacity because of low medium temperatures in the heating elements.
+The low differential pressure in the gravity system requires increased pipes and valves dimensions.
+The gravity system has a relative low heating capacity due to low medium temperature in heating elements.

-The gravity system is simple but limited to smaller hot water heating systems.
+The gravity system is simple and limited to use in smaller hot water heating systems.

-With a reversed return pipe the length of the supply and return pipes for the heating elements are more or less the same.
-This makes it easier to select proper piping dimension for balancing the flow.
+With a reversed return pipe the length of the supply and return pipes for all heating elements are more or less the same.
+This makes it easier to select proper piping dimension for balanced flow.

-The expansion of water (4.7% from 0oC to 100oC) can be collected in an open expansion tank above the rest of the system, or inside a closed pressurized tank close to the boiler and safety valves.
-In modern systems the closed tanks are preferred.
+The expansion of water (4.7% from 0oC to 100oC) can be collected in an open expansion tank above the rest of the system or inside a closed pressurized tank close to the boiler and safety valves.
+In modern systems closed tanks are preferred.

 Forced Circulation Heating System

-Water is circulated regardless of the temperature forces between hot and cold water.
-It is not necessary to be careful with the piping elevations.
-The pipes, valves and heating elements, radiators and air heaters, can be downsized because of higher flow and higher mean temperatures.
+Water is circulated by the pump regardless of temperature forces between hot and cold water.
+It is not necessary to be careful with piping elevations.
+Pipes, valves and heating elements, radiators and air heaters, can be downsized because of higher flow and higher mean temperatures.

-Forced circulation is in general the only practical alternative in bigger systems.
+Forced circulation systems are in general the only practical alternative for larger systems.